 It's certainly a best practice to make them available, as they're a great way to show that you're providing workers with information about their rights.
-They might also be required under a state law in Colorado, Connecticut, the District of Columbia, Illinois, Massachusetts, Nebraska, New York, and Oregon.
+They might also be required under a state law.

 At the office, you'll need to display phycical posters.